 Using Other Compressors

 At some point, you’re going to want to move away from Garageband’s stock compressor, because you’ll want more options and parameters.
-Some of the best plug-ins in that vein are the Waves’ CLA-2A plugin.
+Some of the best plug-ins in that vein are the MModernCompressor plugin from Plugin Boutique, however, if you wanted the best of the best, Fab Filter’s Mastering Suite from the same place is a better move.

 As I mentioned earlier in the article, Garageband’s stock compressor doesn’t come with a release option, among other more sophisticated parameters, so you may want to start using a different one at some point in the future.